Gelehead/L_systems/documentation/grammar_h.md

 #### New scope
 We would want to recreate the wave function collapse algorithm but adding situational awareness.
-Basically recreating the model synthesis idea but
+Basically recreating the model synthesis idea but context sensitive.
+ 1. Make a robust multipurpose parser